adammurdoch/language-experiments/README.md

 - External dependencies are declared using a name and version.
 - Uses `crates.io` repository by default for resolving dependencies and publishing.
     - Not having to define this reduces noise.
+- Source lives in `src` directory, which is simple.
 - Unit test are mixed into the production source.
+- `cargo` command seems to honor the cargo version declared in the module file.

 ### TODO